johannal/SolarSystem/CustomInstrumentsDemo.md

 So with just a log and a couple of signposts, I got some quick insight into my performance issue.

 But, with the new tools, you can do way more.
-Let me show you a Custom Instruments package that my teammate Daniel sent me.
-So this visualizes signposts that he put in our networking framework.
+Let me show you a Custom Instruments package that my teammate Daniel built.
+He's made some visualizations for signposts that he added our networking framework.

-I can see details about the package.
 I'll click install, and it shows up in right here in the template chooser.
-I'll select it, and click record, which launches my app.
+I'll double click it, and click record, which launches my app.

 I can still see the JSON parsing intervals that I added in the Points of Interest track, but now I can also see much more detailed information about the network requets I'm making to get that data.